 ● Certain surgical treatments like prostatectomy and hysterectomy.

 In order to treat or manage incontinence, one needs to determine the root cause, which is a major determinant of the treatment they should opt for.
 Not only that, but it also depends on the severity of the issue as well as the person suffering from urinary incontinence.
-It can be surgical treatment or medication or a combination of both; adult incontinence diapers and other incontinence aids are primarily used to manage one’s incontinence better.
-On a different note, it is also important not to be ashamed of it and try to be vocal about anything that is directly or indirectly linked to incontinence, as it helps to resolve the issue faster.
+It can be surgical treatment or medication or a combination of both; adult diapers and other incontinence aids are primarily used to manage one’s incontinence better.
+On a different note, it is also important not to be ashamed of it and try to be vocal about anything that is directly or indirectly linked to urinary incontinence, as it helps to resolve the issue faster.